 The items in the gallery come from a series of interviews with autistic people about their interests.
 Each participant’s interest(s) was combined with the autistic researcher’s interest in knitting to create a knitted item for each person.
 These items are displayed here along with a key quote and narrative from each interview.
-In seeking to tell more accurate and ethical stories about autism, participants were able to choose whether or not they would like their name associated with their narrative and were given the opportunity to review the text prior to publication.
+Because this project seeks to tell more accurate and ethical stories about autism, participants were able to choose whether or not they would like their name associated with their narrative and were given the opportunity to review the text prior to publication.

-After exploring the gallery using the links to the left (on a desktop) or above (on a mobile device), more information about this project and the research methods can be found in the About section.
+After exploring the gallery using the links to the left (on a desktop) or above (on a mobile device), you can find more information about this project and the research methods in the About section